Emotional hypersensitivity…

 What is neurodivergence emotional Hypersensitivity

 Being hypersensitive means being in a state of constant attunement and synchronization with your environment.
-It is capturing, observing and feeling almost everything that is going on; tangible or subtle, factual or emotional.
-The nature of what you pick up, even if it doesn’t belong to you, will have an important impact on how you feel; mood, stress, fatigue, etc.
+It is sensing, observing and feeling almost everything that is going on; tangible or subtle, factual or emotional, verbal and non-verbal, big picture and small details.
+The nature of what you pick up, even if it doesn’t belong to you, will have an important impact on how you feel; mood, stress, fatigue, health, etc.

 The Different Expressions: